-The new act includes a new definition of 'child at risk' and 'adult at risk', a new duty for relevant partners to report children and adults at risk and duties for local councils to make enquiries (Care Council for Wales, 2015).
+The Social Services and Wellbeing Act includes a definition of 'child at risk' and 'adult at risk', a duty for relevant partners to report children and adults at risk and duties for local councils to make enquiries (Care Council for Wales, 2015).

-In accordance with Part III, Section 24 of the Social Services and Wellbeing (Wales) Act 2014, Carers may receive an assessment undertaken by the Local Authority in order to evaluate their needs for support.
-As with Older people and others with care and support needs, carers may be vulnerable due to a variety of circumstances including time, financial and emotional pressures.
+In accordance with Part III, Section 24 of the Social Services and Wellbeing (Wales) Act 2014, Carers may receive an assessment undertaken by the local authority in order to evaluate their needs for support.
+As with older people and others with care and support needs, carers may be vulnerable due to a variety of circumstances including time, financial and emotional pressures.
 In many cases, they may be the sole caregiver for a vulnerable family member, who may be suffering with ill-health, disability or learning difficulties.

-As previously elucidated, the definition of VAWDASV includes, 'Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality' (Home Office: 2016).
+The definition of VAWDASV includes, 'Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality' (Home Office: 2016).